mojohealy/mojohealy/content/authors/mojo/_index.md

 #   link = "files/cv.pdf"
 +++

-I am a careers and employability educator and researcher.
-I collaborate with academic staff to integrate careers and employability learning into or alongside their curriculum.
-I get the greatest satisfaction from developing and delivering high-quality learning experiences, particularly using online, blended, and social learning approaches.
+I am a careers and employability educator and researcher at the University of Southern Queensland, Australia.
+I lead the development of a range of careers and employability services and program, and collaborate with academic staff to integrate careers and employability learning into the curriculum.

 I am pursuing a PhD in careers and employability learning in higher education.
 In addition to evaluating a dialogical approach to careers and employability learning, my research will be a record of my reflective practice as I seek to innovate in my profession.